Steve Jobs: An Extraordinary Career

 The adopted son of a Mountain View, Calif., machinist, Steve Jobs showed an early interest in electronics and gadgetry.
 While in high school, he boldly called Hewlett-Packard co-founder and president William Hewlett to ask for parts for a school project.
 Impressed by Jobs, Hewlett not only gave him the parts, but also offered him a summer internship at Hewlett-Packard.
 It was there that Jobs met and befriended Steve Wozniak, a young engineer five years his senior with a penchant for tinkering.

-After graduating from high school, Jobs enrolled in Reed College but dropped out after one semester.
-He had become fascinated by Eastern spiritualism, and he took a part-time job designing video games for Atari in order to finance a trip to India to study Eastern culture and religion.
+After graduating from high school, Jobs enrolled in Reed College in Portland, Ore. but dropped out after one semester.
+He had become fascinated by Eastern spiritualism and took a part-time job designing video games for Atari in order to finance a trip to India to study Eastern culture and religion.
+"Steve was difficult but valuable," Atari co-founder Nolan Bushnell told the San Jose Mercury News.
+He was very often the smartest guy in the room, but he let people know that."
+By not showering for days and constantly criticizing his co-workers, Jobs alienates so many colleagues that Bushnell forced Jobs to work the overnight shift so as not to interact with other workers.

 When Jobs returned to the U.S., he renewed his friendship with Wozniak, who had been trying to build a small computer.
 To Wozniak, it was just a hobby, but the visionary Jobs grasped the marketing potential of such a device and convinced Wozniak to go into business with him.
 In 1975, the 20-year-old Jobs and Wozniak set up shop in Jobs' parents' garage, dubbed the venture Apple, and began working on the prototype of the Apple I. To generate the $1,350 in capital they used to start Apple, Steve Jobs sold his Volkswagen microbus, and Steve Wozniak sold his Hewlett-Packard calculator.